cssnr/noaa-weather-android/README.md

 - Basic **device context** — e.g. the device model and OS version
 - A short extract of the app's **own logcat** (the last ~200 lines)

-It does **not track usage** or activity.
-It doesn't collect a device identifier, and it doesn't send system logs or logs from other apps.
+It does **not** track usage or activity, collect a device identifier, or send system or other apps' logs.
 Each report is **anonymized** and sent directly to my server, so only I receive the data.

 # Development